gernotstarke/pdfstamper/readme.md

 ## Limitations
-Currently (in release 0.42), PdfStamper cannot:
+Currently PdfStamper cannot:

 * combine Pdf's into single file
 * add graphics in header or footer
 * add Pdf security to output files
-* add the total-nr-of-pages
+* add the total-nr-of-pages to header or footer

 ## Bugs, Issues and Requests